memochou1993/json2markdown/README.md

 ### Using with UMD Modules

-Include the script in your HTML file and use it:
+Alternatively, if you're using UMD modules, include the script in your HTML file and use it in your code:

 ```html
 <script src="https://unpkg.com/@memochou1993/json2markdown/dist/index.umd.js"></script>